Skip to main content

 API

-An API, or Application Programming Interface, is a tool for developers to create custom workflows in Wistia, like creating custom stats reports or player controls.
+An API, or Application Programming Interface, is a tool that lets developers create custom workflows in Wistia, such as custom stats reports or player controls.
 Account Owners can access API keys in their account settings to get started.

 Autoplay